OUR SOCIAL MEDIA FEED

 - 2013 – Cadet World Champion (52 kg)

-- Born in Whitby, Ontario, she started practising Judo after seeing her father, himself a judoka, in action.
+Born in Whitby, Ontario, she started practising Judo after seeing her father, himself a judoka, in action.
 She comes from the renowned Ajax Budokan Club under the leadership of Kevin Doherty.
 She continued her development at the Toronto Regional Training Centre created in 2012 under the supervision of Pedro Guedes, then Provincial Coach.
 In 2013, at the U18 World Championships in Miami, she became the first Canadian ever to win the title of World Champion.
 In October 2016, she moved to Montreal to continue her training at the National Training Centre.
 In 2017 she won her first medal at a Grand Slam, finishing 3rd in Ekaterinburg, and continued to attain success internationally.
 In 2018, she won three medals at Grand Prix and became the first Canadian in history to win the prestigious Osaka Grand Slam.
 She also won the bronze medal at the IJF World Masters (invitation only tournament).
 In 2019 and 2020 Jessica continued her remarkable ascent on the international scene.
 2021 was her best year yet, she became World Champion and Olympic bronze medallist.
-Her ultimate goal is to become Olympic Champion.
+Jessica remarkable consistency enables her to add another 3 more Bronze Medal at the 2022,2023 and 2024 World Championships.

 Catherine Beauchemin-Pinard